-2.2.1.
-Courses without an immanent examination character
+2.1.1.
+Courses not based on continuous assessment

-Lectures serve to convey basic concepts and the basic systematics of an area/discipline, to show the scientific or philosophical background, to explain complicated facts, to explain the genesis of research positions, approaches or theories, to create cross-connections and to show the practical relevance.
+Lectures (VO) serve to convey basic concepts and the basic systematics of an area/discipline, to show the scientific or philosophical background, to explain complicated facts, to explain the genesis of research positions, approaches or theories, to create cross-connections and to show the practical relevance.

-2.2.2.
-Courses with an immanent examination character
+2.1.2.
+Courses based on continuous assessment